Radnyx/crystal/CONTRIBUTING.md

 # Contributing

 I use the latest version of node (`v20.11.0`) and npm (`10.4.0`), but older versions should work too.
-If `npm install` doesn't work, try upgrade to the latest node and npm.
+If `npm install` doesn't work, try upgrading to the latest node and npm.

 ## Prerequisites

 ### TypeScript

-For this project, the most important skill to have is TypeScript programming.
+For this project, the most important skill is TypeScript programming.

-If you're new to TypeScript, it’s good to understand what sets apart TypeScript not just from JavaScript, but also other languages.
+If you're new to TypeScript, it’s good to understand what sets apart TypeScript from other languages.

 Here is stuff you'll use frequently:
 * Basic types (objects, unions, enums, ...): https://www.typescriptlang.org/docs/handbook/2/everyday-types.html